1. CONSCIOUS HUMAN ACTION

-Another argument puts it this way: To be free does not mean being able to will what one wishes, but being able to do what one wishes.
-The philosopher-poet Robert Hamerling has given very clear-cut expression to this thought in his Atomistik des Willens:
+Another argument puts it this way: To be free is not the ability to determine what one wants, but the ability to do what one wants.
+The poet-philosopher Robert Hamerling has given very clear-cut expression to this thought in his Atomistik des Willens:

-“The human being can certainly do what he wishes, but he cannot will as he wishes, because his will is determined by motives! — He cannot will as he wishes?
+“The human being can certainly do what he wants, but he cannot determine what he wants, because his volition is determined by motives! — He cannot determine what he wants?
 Let us look at these words more closely.
 Do they make any sense?
-Is free will to mean the ability to will something without reason, without motive?
-But what else does willing mean, other than having a reason for doing or striving for this rather than that?
-To will something for no reason and with no motive would mean to will it without wanting it.
-The concept of motive is inseparably linked to the concept of willing.
-Without a determining motive the will is an empty capacity: only through the motive does it become active and real.
-It is, therefore, correct to say the human will is 'unfree' to the extent that its direction is always determined by the strongest motive.
-But it is absurd to contrast this 'unfreedom' with a possible 'freedom of will' that amounts to being able to will what one does not want.”
+Is free will to mean the ability to want something without reason, without a motive?
+But what else does wanting mean, other than having a reason for doing or striving for this rather than that?
+To want something without a reason, without a motive would mean to want it without wanting it.
+The concept of wanting is inseparably linked to the concept of motive.
+Without a determining motive volition is an empty ability: only through the motive does it become active and real.
+It is, therefore, correct to say the human will is not 'free' to the extent that its direction is always determined by the strongest motive.
+But it is absurd to contrast this 'unfreedom' with a possible 'freedom of will' that amounts to being able to want what one does not want.”